 October may bring a particular palette to mind, but if this is your birthday month you get to choose from a kaleidoscopic of birthstone gems.
-Both opal and tourmaline offer up a rainbow of colours and options.
-So, if you’re born in October, consider yourself lucky—the colour wheel is your oyster when it comes to an heirloom pick.
+Both opal and tourmaline offer up a rainbow of colors and options.
+So, if you’re born in October, consider yourself lucky—the color wheel is your oyster when it comes to an heirloom pick.

 Opal is traditionally considered October’s birthstone—as well as a 14th wedding anniversary gift.
-Exhibiting colours in a variety of ways, opal diffracts light, allowing all the colours of the spectrum to magically shine through.
+Exhibiting colors in a variety of ways, opal diffracts light, allowing all the colors of the spectrum to magically shine through.

 THE SCIENCE BEHIND OPAL’S FIRE

-Though opals have been highly prized since ancient times their trademark colour-play was only recently explained in the 1960s.
+Though opals have been highly prized since ancient times their trademark color-play was only recently explained in the 1960s.
 Scientists discovered that opals are made of orderly and stacked submicroscopic silica spheres that diffract light.
-The size of the spheres and their pattern determines an opal's intensity, flash and colour.
+The size of the spheres and their pattern determines an opal's intensity, flash and color.

 The world's largest opal, "Olympic Australis", was discovered in 1956 in Coober Pedy, Australia weighing 17,000 cts, (or 7.6 lbs.) and measuring 11 inches long.
 More recently, a fire opal was discovered in a meteorite from Mars.
 On Earth, opals commonly form around hydrothermal vents—chemically-rich areas on the ocean floor where microbes live.
 If life on Mars ever existed, the truth may be in an opal.

 October’s Other Birthstone: Tourmaline